|Nutrition Facts (per serving)|

 |Saturated Fat 0g||0%|

 |Total Sugars 33g|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 We're fascinated with the idea of making tree syrups, but the idea of tapping multiple trees and boiling vast quantities of sap for hours is a little daunting.
 So we were thrilled to learn we could make a quicker, easier syrup by boiling the bark of the shagbark hickory tree (Carya ovata).
 It's easy to harvest bark without damaging the tree, and the syrup is light, sweet, and has a distinctive smoky flavor.

-- Continue to cook the liquid until it's reduced by 25-30%, then remove the liquid from the heat and let it cool.
+Continue to cook the liquid until it's reduced by 25 to 30 percent, then remove the liquid from the heat and let it cool.

-- Pour the syrup into bottles or canning jars.
+Pour the syrup into bottles or canning jars.
 For long-term storage, process canning jars in a boiling water bath for 10 minutes.
-Syrup will last in the refrigerator, unprocessed, for several months.
+The syrup will last in the refrigerator, unprocessed, for several months.

 Shagbark hickory syrup can be used in place of maple syrup on pancakes or waffles.
 Use it to flavor sorbets or ice cream.
 It's also tasty swirled into yogurt, in a glaze for chicken, pork, or salmon, or as a cocktail ingredient.
 Try mixing it with equal parts sumac-infused rum for a special treat.